 - use prior knowledge to solve problems

-- are able to read and think critically to process new information
+- read and think critically to process new information

 - excel at articulating their knowledge both verbally and in writing